Josh Johnson (quarterback)

-Joshua Javon Johnson (born May 15, 1986) is an American football quarterback who is currently a free agent.
-During his 15 years in the NFL, Johnson has been a member of 14 different teams.
-He also played in the United Football League (UFL), the Alliance of American Football (AAF), and the XFL.
+Joshua Javon Johnson (born May 15, 1986) is an American professional football quarterback for the Washington Commanders of the National Football League (NFL).
+Johnson has been a member of 14 different NFL teams, the most in league history.
+He also played in the United Football League (UFL) and XFL.

-Johnson played college football at San Diego and was selected by the Tampa Bay Buccaneers in the fifth round of the 2008 NFL Draft.
-Primarily a backup during his career, he started for the Buccaneers, Washington Redskins, and Baltimore Ravens, while also seeing playing time with the Cleveland Browns, Cincinnati Bengals, New York Jets, and the 49ers.
-His longest stint has been with the Buccaneers, where he spent his first four years, and his tenures with other teams have mostly lasted no longer than one season.
+Johnson played college football for the San Diego Toreros and was selected by the Tampa Bay Buccaneers in the fifth round of the 2008 NFL draft.
+Primarily a backup during his career, he has started games for the Buccaneers, Commanders, and Baltimore Ravens, while also seeing playing time with the Cleveland Browns, Cincinnati Bengals, New York Jets, and San Francisco 49ers.

-Early years
+Early life

-Johnson attended Oakland Technical High School and was a letterman in football, basketball, and track & field.
+Johnson was born on May 15, 1986, in Oakland, California. attended Oakland Technical High School and was a letterman in football, basketball, and track & field.
 In football, as a senior, he was named the team's Most Improved Player, was a first-team All-City selection, and led his team to the Oakland Athletic League Championship.
 He was also a teammate of cousin Marshawn Lynch.

 College career

 2004–2005

-Josh Johnson enrolled at University of San Diego in 2004, where he played backup quarterback to Todd Mortensen.
+Josh Johnson enrolled at University of San Diego in 2004, where he played for the Toreros as a backup quarterback to Todd Mortensen.
 He finished with 135 yards on the season.

-Johnson earned the starting job after Mortensen's departure for the 2005 season and earned some All-America honors after breaking numerous records.
+Johnson earned the starting job after Mortensen's departure for the 2005 season and earned some All-American honors after breaking numerous records.
 Johnson, who earned three conference player of the week honors, totaled eight games with four or more passing touchdowns.
 His best game of the season came against Valparaiso, when he threw for a school-record seven touchdowns (all coming in the first half).
 He also had five touchdowns and 375 yards against Morehead State in the Pioneer Football League Championship victory.
 Johnson finished the season with 3,256 yards and 36 touchdowns, completing 70.1% of his passes en route to being named team MVP.